Ghislaine Maxwell’s attorneys ask court to keep ‘sexualized’ videos, photos confidential

 U.S. District Judge Alison J. Nathan will decide which material can remain confidential.

 Ms. Maxwell was arrested at her New Hampshire mansion earlier this month.
 She is charged with six counts relating to the sexual abuse and trafficking of minors.

-Her arrest comes roughly one year after authorities nabbed Epstein, who killed himself in a Lower Manhattan jail cell while awaiting trial on sex trafficking charges.
+Her arrest comes roughly one year after authorities caught Epstein, who killed himself in a lower Manhattan jail cell while awaiting trial on sex trafficking charges.

 Sign up for Daily Newsletters